I have a passion for writing and reviewing cruise ship travel, tips, etiquette, and packing hacks that makes cruise

 In addition, we learned what their contracts include and that is room/board, food, and their return trip to their home country at the end of their contract.
 However, their actual hourly wages are much less than one would think.
 Rather than speculate or express personal opinions, I've researched the most credible sources to find reliable data and figures to share in this article.
 I've also taken time to collect data via polls from numerous cruisers in the large Facebook cruise group of over 105,000 I follow, regarding tipping practices.
 I will share those stats later in this article.

-Quoted below are some facts that I was able to find from what I feel are credible sources we can feel confident have provided the most accurate information:
+Quoted below are some facts I found from what I feel are credible sources I feel confident have provided the most accurate information:

 According to the JOURNAL OF WORLD-SYSTEMS RESEARCH,